spenserlaier/home-server/PLAN.md

 * Persistent database, media, and application state
 * Dedicated consumption directory
 * Integration with Brother ADS-4300N scanner
-* Scanner should be able to send documents directly to the server using SMB/CIFS
+* Scanner should send documents directly using key-authenticated SFTP
-* Scanner credentials should have minimal privileges
+* Scanner identity should be restricted to its reserved LAN address and an SFTP-only chroot
 * Initial workflow should prioritize reliability over sophisticated automatic classification

 Desired initial workflow: